GrandChris/CLEO/README.md

-# CLEO
+# CLC3DO
-Coroutine Lazy Evaluation 3D Objects
+Coroutine Lazy Computation 3D Objects

-Uses C++20 coroutines to implement lazy evaluation for Objects with large or infinite size.
+Uses C++20 coroutines to implement lazy computation for Objects with large or infinite size.